Weconomics: driven by social innovation, empowered by technology

 The origin of Weconomics goes back to the late eighties when Weconomics founder Paul Bessems asked himself: “How is it possible that our work changes, from factory worker to information- and service worker, but the way we organize work is not changing with it?”
 Later in the early nineties, he started decentral organizations such as Confluent Logistic Consultants, Buro Staff Support and later a community for HR products & services.
 Most of these organizations originated in the Innovation Lab on Eindhoven University of Technology campus.
 From this the Sotic foundation was established in 2005 as the forerunner of the Weconomics Foundation (2010) and Weconomics Solutions (2017).

 - Hans Savelsberg

 Partners are pioneers who use the Weconomics commonality to develop ideas into reality.
-For example, they provide training, advice or project support services, they support the Foundation with donations, volunteer work, board work or by giving us a podium.
+But they can also provide training, advice or project support services with the Weconomics brand or they support the Foundation with donations, lobbying, volunteer work or by giving us a podium.